Arcadia-Science/beads-cell-growth/README.md

 ### Methods

-TODO: Include a brief, step-wise overview of analyses performed.

-> Example:
->
-> 1. Download scripts using `download.ipynb`.
+1. Download data from ZENODO LINKS HERE.
-> 2. Preprocess using `./preprocessing.sh -a data/`
+2. Process data using arcadia-microscopy-files.
-> 3. Run Snakemake pipeline `snakemake --snakefile Snakefile`
-> 4. Generate figures using `pub/make_figures.ipynb`.
+3. Generate figures using .py files listed here to map, statistically analyze, and plot processed data as shown in a given figure.

 ### Compute Specifications

-TODO: Describe what compute resources were used to run the analysis.
-For example, you could list the operating system, number of cores, RAM, and storage space.
+No compute resources were used to process this data.

 ## Contributing